devak23/literature-english/Mark Forsyth/The Elements of Eloquence/README.md

   So eternal happiness is beaten by a ham sandwich**_.
 - The trick there is that the specific meaning of nothing has been changed from ‘lack of food’ to ‘impossibility’.
 - Of course, anadiplosis doesn’t have to be used for logic.
 It can simply add a harmony, in the same way that a repeated musical phrase binds two sections together.
-- Maximus Decimus Meridius Russellus Crowus in the film Gladiator:\
+- Maximus Decimus Meridius Russell Crow in the film Gladiator:\
   _**The general who became a slave.
 The slave who became a gladiator.
 The gladiator who defied an emperor.
 Striking story**_.
 - If you say it like this: _The general who became a slave who became a gladiator who defied an emperor_ would sound like a rather incoherent nursery rhyme.
 - However, this is an example of periodic sentence: